rec0de/clonestore-server/docs/api.md

 `POST /plasmid`

-Adds a new plasmid to the database and creates an ID for it.
+Adds a new plasmid to the database.
+If the plasmid supplied does not have an ID, a new one will be generated using sequential numbering.
 The provided plasmid data should contain values for all fields marked as required in the data format documentation.

 | Parameter  | Format | Description                                        |
 | ---------- | ------ | -------------------------------------------------- |